volkagames/envstruct/README.md

 # EnvStruct

-Yo, check it.
-EnvStruct is here to make handling those env variables smooth as butter.
-It’s packed with tools to pull common types straight from environment variables and drop 'em into nested structures, no hassle.
-Plus, it's got those dope derive macros that keep things simple.
-This crate is all about that "battery included" life, bringing built-in support for the usual suspects and types, so you can hit the ground running with ease.
+EnvStruct simplifies the process of handling environment variables in Rust applications.
+It provides tools to parse common types from environment variables and map them into nested structures effortlessly.
+With derive macros, the crate ensures clean and readable code.
+EnvStruct offers built-in support for various types, making it easy to get started quickly.

 ## Installation